 KS1 and KS2 pupils at White House Farm Primary School participate in a minimum of two PE sessions a week.
 Our PE programme is supported by the Get Set 4 PE Scheme of work which incorporates a variety of physical skills which underpin the fundamentals of sport and are designed to develop children’s physical literacy.
 These skills are applied across a range of sport and activities including Dance, Gymnastics, Athletics, OAA and Games.
 This scheme of work also provides children with the opportunity to develop key abilities to be successful not only in PE but across the whole school curriculum focusing on Social, Emotional and Thinking skills.

 In KS1 the focus of PE sessions is on developing the fundamental skills needed to participate in more widely recognised and played individual and team sports.
 These are covered in units such as 'Ball Skills and Striking & Fielding' with children applying their skills in units such as 'Invasion games.'
 In KS2 the children are introduced to more widely played sports such as Rugby, Netball, Cricket, Football, Hockey, Basketball.
-For a detailed overview of the units covered as well as the progression in skills and knowledge please follow the links below.
+For a detailed overview of the units covered as well as the progression in skills and knowledge please follow the links below at the top of the page.

 We recognise the importance of competition and our children, and the school is working closely with other schools in the trust to develop inter and intra competitions.